Notselwyn/UdemyScraper/README.md

 ## Education

 This code is made for "educational" purposes.
-The creator is not liabel for any harm done to any websites mentioned in this script.
+The creator is not liable for any harm done to any websites mentioned in this script.